 - Reshape the nose to correct any disfigurement

 Coping with rhinophyma-related symptoms can cause emotional distress and anxiety.
 Sometimes surgical treatment improves your appearance and eases these symptoms while boosting your self-esteem.
 However, rhinophyma can flare up again following treatment.

 It is recommended that you discuss long-term treatment options with Dr. Davis to avoid future flare-ups and ease your emotional distress and anxiety.
-Both nonsurgical and surgical methods can reduce the symptoms and thwart permanent disfigurement.
+Both nonsurgical and surgical methods can reduce the symptoms and thwart disfigurement.
 Getting treatment during the early stages of rosacea and rhinophyma could yield the best results.

 How to Prevent Rhinophyma

 While there are no known ways to prevent this disorder, there are triggers that irritate rosacea, the underlying condition of rhinophyma.
 These triggers increase blood flow to the surface of the skin and avoiding the triggers may slow the progression of rhinophyma symptoms.

 During your consultation, Dr. Davis will review your procedure costs.
 Davis Facial Plastic Surgery does not participate in any medical health insurance plans.
 If you have any questions about financing your procedure, contact Davis Facial Plastic Surgery.
 Dr. Davis accepts all major credit cards, checks, CareCredit®, and cash for procedures.

 Don’t let rhinophyma affect your life any longer!
 Contact our Tampa office today to schedule your consultation with Dr. Davis.